 Immediately afterward, a bunch of insanely dark storm clouds charge into the sky when no indication of bad weather has appeared in the slightest until now.
 I swear, it comes on so suddenly that it’s almost like Mewtwo was back to his old tricks again…In fact….I’d say this storm actually comes on faster than Mewtwo’s, which is just baffling.

 More Pokemon come to help, and I find it funny that one of the Pokemon that arrives in the nick of time to help is a Slowpoke.
-I have nothing against Slowpoke, it’s one of the more entertaining Pokemon (though Slowking can bite me…Eh, I’ll save that for the feature presentation) but I just find it weird that one of the Pokemon who rushed to the scene to help in a clinch was a SLOWpoke.
+I have nothing against Slowpoke, it’s one of the more entertaining Pokemon, but I just find it weird that one of the Pokemon who rushed to the scene to help in a clinch was a SLOWpoke.

-Snorlax tries to block the wind with his body, but the lightning becomes a problem as it strikes the tree and causes a branch to nearly fall on the Pokemon.
+Snorlax tries to block the wind with his body, but lightning strikes the tree and causes a branch to nearly fall on the Pokemon.

 In an effort to repel the lightning, Elekid and Pikachu match the lightning bolt for bolt, but they miss a particularly powerful one that causes the tree to catch fire.
 Fear not, though, Marill and Squirtle are here to save the day.

 Once the fire’s out, the wind picks up some more, and the nest with Exeggcute and Togepi starts flying away.
-All of the group’s Pokemon plus a few others from the forest, including Snorlax who keeps getting the focus set to him for some reason even though he has no character (Cubone syndrome, I guess.
-It’s not even like this is Ash’s Snorlax, it’s a wild one).
-He tries to hold on, but gets distracted by apples flying by and lets go of the Pokemon.
+All of the group’s Pokemon plus a few others from the forest, including Snorlax, start flying away.
+Snorlax tries to hold on, but gets distracted by apples flying by and lets go of the Pokemon.
 Pikachu tries to hang on, but can’t.
 However, Snorlax comes back to save the day.
 Yay, the reason we were about to die in the first place has saved us, yay!

 Snorlax reels them all in and, I’m just now realizing that, considering the fact that this short has made a point of saying that you can be flung thousands of feet through the air and always land without harm, it seems kinda stupid to have this ‘keep Togepi and Exeggcute from being flung thousands of feet through the air’ plotline.